Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 7. Simulate another issue and validate notification works!

 **Lab Lesson Learned**
-1. Dynatrace can alert Business on Availabilty or Performance Issues with key business transactions
+1. Dynatrace can alert Business on Availability or Performance Issues with key business transactions

 ## Lab 11: Dashboarding
 Dynatrace provides rich dashboarding capabilities.
 As a last step we want to create default dashboards for development, business and operations.